vesperfi/bot/README.md

 - `lowWater` - This function will call rebalance if a maker strategy is lowWater.
 - `feeTransfer` - This function will sweep erc20 tokens (vtokens) from strategies.
 - `updateOracles` - This function will update oracles.
+- `buybackUnwrap` - Unwrap vTokens to native tokens for buyback.

 #### V2 Pools Functions